pepearayao/entremed_old/README.md

 ## How to use this Project

-DISCLAIMER: This project has not been optimized to be run on production.
-All the instructions are considering you will run this locally.
+<b>DISCLAIMER:<b> This project has not been optimized to be run on production.
+All the
+instructions are considering you will run this locally.
 Passwords and users are openly declared in files and not yet stored in Docker secret.